-Research Interests: I aim to expand and further the current knowledge in the fields of MEMS and nanotechnology with a focus on energy and nanomaterials, while striving for sustainability.Job Interests: Include: Industry, post-doc, nonprofit, and academic positions in the west coast.
+Research Interests: I aim to expand and further the current knowledge in the fields of MEMS and nanotechnology with a focus on energy and nanomaterials, while striving for sustainability.Job Interests: Industry R&D, post-doc, nonprofit, and academic positions in the west coast.

 Alina is a Ph.D. candidate and student researcher at UC Berkeley.
-When she is not researching energy storage materials for supercapacitor electrodes, she is often outside hiking in the various Bay Area wildernesses, exploring and photographing the many beauties of the west coast, and trying very hard not to be the worst skiier this side of the Rockies.
+When she is not researching energy storage materials for supercapacitor electrodes, she is often outside hiking in the various Bay Area wildernesses, exploring and photographing the many beauties of the west coast (and some weddings), and exploring the wintry backcountry of the Sierras.

 Carbon Nanotube Films for Energy Storage Applications [BPN606]